 I moved away and said, “no way, I want to get to know you”.
 He agreed and said he wouldn’t do anything he was just enjoying the cuddle.
 It wasn’t long after that he decided to go home.
 Funny that!

 After this encounter everything went weird.
-Baring in mind that this was the man who would message me every morning while I was away when he woke up and every night before he went to sleep I was expecting a text.
-Either a text sent the night before saying he’d enjoyed meeting me or a good morning text asking if I had slept ok.
+Baring in mind that this was the man who would message me every morning while I was away when he woke up, and every night before he went to sleep so I was expecting the same pattern of texts.
+Either a text sent the night before saying he’d enjoyed meeting me or a good morning text asking if I had slept ok?
 But nope neither.
 I started panicking that I’d put him off by being too gross when I stepped off the plane.
 However he’d clearly been attracted to me to be kissing and cuddling me the way he was.